VIDEO GAME FAVS

 obscenely potent game for a yoshi-obsessed child

-discovering secret yoshi colors was SO exciting and the terror of trying not to die in the trek thru a difficult stage to successfully unlock them was simply too much of an adrenaline rush for my developing brain
+each discovery of one of the secret special-colored yoshis was SO exciting, and the terror of trying not to die during the trek thru a difficult stage in order to successfully unlock them was simply too much of an adrenaline rush for my developing brain

 999: Nine Hours,